Particular/docs.particular.net/nservicebus/endpoints/index.md

 ---
-title: Endpoints
+title: Endpoints and endpoint instances
-summary: Describe the concepts of Endpoint and Endpoint Instance.
+summary: Defines the concepts of endpoint and endpoint instance.
-reviewed: 2019-07-18
+reviewed: 2021-06-29
 component: Core
 related:
  - samples/endpoint-configuration